rsoiffer/Forge-of-Power/character-creation.md

 ***Level.*** Your character's level describes your overall strength.
 Most characters are between levels 1 and 20, but this isn't a hard limit.
 The GM determines what level your character is.

-***Prof.*** Your character has a proficiency bonus (abbreviated as Prof), which you add as a bonus to skill rolls for skills you are proficient in.
+***Prof.*** Your character has a proficiency bonus (abbreviated as Prof), which you add as a bonus to die rolls for skills you are proficient in.
 Like D&D 5e, your proficiency bonus is equal to (Level / 4) + 1, rounded up.

 ***HP.*** Your hit points (abbreviated as HP) measure how much damage you can take before falling unconscious.
 Your HP is equal to Strength + Prof + 5 * Level.